Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Experimental methodology

-To determine the most effective models in our evaluation, we considered three key performance metrics: Balanced accuracy, recall, and F1-score.
+\paragraph{Evaluation metrics} To determine the most effective models in our evaluation, we considered three key performance metrics: Balanced accuracy, recall, and F1-score.
 These metrics collectively provide a comprehensive assessment of a model's performance, capturing both its ability to make correct predictions and its effectiveness in identifying relevant information.
 By analyzing these metrics, we gained valuable insights into the overall effectiveness and robustness of the models under scrutiny.
-The balanced accuracy is defined as the average of recall obtained on each class (~\cite{Kelleher2015-hl}).
-Recall quantifies the model's ability to correctly identify all relevant instances within the dataset.
+The balanced accuracy is defined as the average of recall obtained on each class ~\cite{Kelleher2015-hl}.
 To assess the performance of each model, we conduct a comparison of the F1-scores for both check-worthy and not check-worthy classes.
+All experiments were performed in a single run using a unique parameter set.